nui-ai/mediapipe/rust/README.md

 ---

-### System OpenCV and Compiler Prerequisites ― obsolete as we link to our bazel built version of OpenCV now which solves https://github.com/nui-ai/mediapipe/issues/22
+### System OpenCV and Compiler Prerequisites ― obsolete as we link to our bazel built version of OpenCV now to avoid and solve https://github.com/nui-ai/mediapipe/issues/22

 This project links to your system OpenCV installation, just like your C++ Bazel builds.
 You do NOT need to build OpenCV from source for Rust.